 Common Mistakes to Avoid When Paying in Moscow

-The largest mistake tourists make: assuming "card accepted" signs mean your card.
-Most Moscow payment terminals display Visa and Mastercard logos despite those networks being non-functional.
-The stickers remain from pre-2022 hardware.
-Look for UnionPay or Mir symbols specifically.
+The biggest mistake tourists make is assuming a "card accepted" sign means their card.
+Many Moscow terminals still display Visa and Mastercard logos even though those networks do not function — the stickers remain from pre-2022 hardware.
+Look specifically for the UnionPay or Mir symbols.

 Alternative Payment Solutions for Moscow Tourists